Assessment and Project Evaluation

-Summative assessments play a critical role for the InTeGrate project in evaluating if instructional materials and strategies are meeting the stated learning objectives.
+Summative assessments help evaluate if instructional materials and strategies are meeting the stated learning objectives, including the overall project goals.
 These assessments are part of the flow of the class, are graded by faculty based on a rubric, and demonstrate summative level of students' achievement of the learning outcomes.
 The use of a summative assessment replaced the use of three embedded assessments following field testing of the first round of modules, as embedded assessment did not give sufficient evidence of the ability of materials to meet learn goals.

 The project evaluation is being undertaken by Dr. Kim Kastens (Educational Development Center) and Carol Baldassari (Senior Research Associate, Program Evaluation and Research Group, Lesley University).
 Dr. Frances Lawrenz (University of Minnesota) serves as a consultant to the evaluation team.

-Project evaluation will focus on the measurable impact on programming, the associated impact on student learning, and the ultimate impact on students' ability and willingness to engage in societal roles addressing the sustainability of our civilization and our environment.
-Because the community-based project design depends critically on successful collaboration among partners who are dispersed by geography, discipline, and institution type, the external evaluation team will provide formative feedback on the evolution of the partnership and sub-partnerships, their roles and responsibilities, and their ability to work together effectively.
-Key areas of interest will be the alignment of members' work with the project design and intended goals, potential benefits and costs of their participation in the project, their commitment to project goals and activities over time, and the effectiveness of the structures and processes the Center creates and maintains to foster communication and collaboration.
-Data collection efforts will include in-depth interviews, surveys, participation in on-line meetings and phone conferences, and reviews of program artifacts.
+Project evaluation focuses on the measurable impact on programming, the associated impact on student learning, and the ultimate impact on students' ability and willingness to engage in societal roles addressing the sustainability of our civilization and our environment.
+Because the community-based project design depends critically on successful collaboration among partners who are dispersed by geography, discipline, and institution type, the external evaluation team provides formative feedback on the evolution of the partnership and sub-partnerships, their roles and responsibilities, and their ability to work together effectively.
+Key areas of interest are the alignment of members' work with the project design and intended goals, potential benefits and costs of their participation in the project, their commitment to project goals and activities over time, and the effectiveness of the structures and processes the Center creates and maintains to foster communication and collaboration.
+Data collection efforts include in-depth interviews, surveys, participation in on-line meetings and phone conferences, and reviews of program artifacts.

 To evaluate the project's effectiveness at achieving "...enhanced learning..."
 (NSF, 2010, p.
 5), the evaluation team will analyze assessments of student learning, the same pre- and post-instruction assessments developed and deployed by the assessment team during their review of the effectiveness of modules.
 However, the evaluation team will take a cross-institutional, project-wide view of these data.
 The evaluation team will look for patterns and trends in student learning gains, asking whether learning gains are evenly distributed across demographic groups, across institution types, and across modes of InTeGrate involvement (original development sites, implementation grant recipients, professional development workshop attendees).
 Based on the initial data collection and analysis, in Year Two, the assessment team set learning benchmarks for students enrolled in single courses and those enrolled in programs in the areas of geoscience literacy, understanding the process of science, and interdisciplinary problem solving.
 The Center seeks to have all students enrolled in courses supported by the Center make progress toward these benchmarks, and for 75% of students to meet the benchmark.